ILIAS-eLearning/ILIAS/docs/development/README.md

 - [Javascript Modules](js-modules.md): How to modularise your Javascript code
 - [Javascript Bundling](js-bundling.md): How to bundle your Javascript code files
 - [Javascript Third-Party Libs](js-libraries.md): Managing Javascript third-party libs or frameworks

+### Templating

+- [System Styles](../../templates/README.md): Information about templating in ILIAS
+- [SCSS Guidelines](../../templeates/Guidelines_SCSS-Coding.md): Guidelines about the use of SCSS syntax in ILIAS for style code changes.